ligandro/LLM-Learnings/README.md

 LLM-Learnings/
 │
 ├── 1_Foundations/              # Basic concepts and building blocks
+├── Statistical_Language_Models & Smoothing techniques/
+├── Deep Learning Basics and Models such as RNN, LSTM, GRU, CNN are not included for now and can be referred from other sources/

 │
 ├── 2_Model_Training/           # Training and fine-tuning strategies
 │   ├── Pre-training/           # Pre-training from scratch